|

 This morning we start trekking around Laguna Capri to get to the shore

-of Laguna Madre and Lagoon Hija and down to Fitz Roy river valley, where
+of Laguna Madre and Hija and down to Fitz Roy river valley, where

 we meet Cerro Torre trail and we get to Cerro Torre Full Camp.
 The hiking